bjoerniesanders/todo-nestjs-app/README.md

 ## Overview

-The ToDo NestJS App is a simple yet powerful to-do list application developed using the NestJS framework.
+The ToDo NestJS App is a simple to-do list application developed using the NestJS framework.
 This project serves as an example of a modern RESTful API enabling CRUD (Create, Read, Update, Delete) operations for to-do items.

 ## Features